 Below you’ll find a list and short description of things that we’re working on, along with how to find additional information about each topic.
 We hope you find this information useful.
-If you want to follow up with us about any questions you may have, please do so – our contact information is available on our department’s reorganized homepage, which also contains this same list of information on a News tab at the top of the page.
+If you want to follow up with us about any questions you may have, please do so – our contact information is available on our department’s homepage.
 Check back from time to time for updates.

 - Town of Davidson Planning Department

 1. Davidson Mobility Plan: The mobility plan is moving along.
 In the next few weeks we will receive a complete Davidson Mobility Plan draft.
 Once the draft plan is complete, we will upload it to the project website for public comment and review.
 An announcement will be sent via the town’s Planning and Mobility Plan eCrier once the plan is posted.
 For the latest information about the Davidson Mobility Plan please visit the project webpage (www.davidsonmobilityplan.com).